 - Bradford University – Foundation in Clinical Sciences/Medicine: A 1-year course for students who wish to progress onto the BSc in Clinical Sciences or apply to Medical School, but do not have the science A-Levels or the entry requirements for direct entry.
 Clinical Sciences has a formal link with Sheffield Medical School.
 Several other Med Schools accept the Foundation Year, but you need to seek advice directly from the individual Med Schools about this.

 - Buckingham University – Certificate in Medical Foundation Studies: A 9-month course for students who wish to study any of the university’s BSc (Hons) Allied Health or Health Sciences programmes, but do not meet the entry requirements and require additional prep.
 CertHE Medical Sciences (Pre-Med): A 9-month course developed for students who wish to enhance their application to Medical or Dental School.
 Graduates are awarded a Certificate of Higher Education (CertHE) in Medical Science qualification.

 - Aston University – Pathway to Healthcare Programme: An 18-month course that you complete alongside your A levels.
 It’s made up of subject taster days, work experience and A-Level revision bootcamps – plus academic tutoring and specialist interview prep workshops.
 Students who complete the course will be eligible for a contextual Medicine offer from Aston.

 Is A Foundation Course Right For Me?

-A foundation course might be right for you if:
+A Foundation course might be right for you if:

-- You didn’t take sciences at A-Level
+- You didn’t take multiple/any science subjects at A-Level.

-- You didn’t get top grades at A-Level
+- You didn’t get top grades at A-Level.